Welcome to ARUP Pain Management

 - Commonly Used Testing Strategy

 Options include point-of-care cups, immunoassays, and a unique high resolution time-of-flight mass spectrometry screen.
 Reflex to confirmatory testing is available.
-Sensitivities vary significantly between screen options.
+Sensitivities vary significantly between test options.

 When indicated, the result of a drug screen should be confirmed by mass spectrometry to verify the identity and concentration of specific drugs and their metabolites.
 Confirmation is indicated if the result of the screen is inconsistent with clinical expectation or pharmacy history.
 If an immunoassay screen was used, confirmation of opiates/oxycodone and/or benzodiazepines is indicated (regardless of the screen result) if patient is prescribed those drugs.
 New drugs are continuously added to the menu.